Miss Missouri Teen USA

 The Miss Missouri Teen USA competition is the pageant that selects the representative for the state of Missouri in the Miss Teen USA pageant.
 It is directed by Vanbros and Associates, based in Shawnee, Kansas.
 In 1993, Missouri joined the Vanbros group of state pageants for the Miss USA and Teen USA system.

 Missouri is in the top 10 most successful states at Miss Teen USA in terms of number and value of placements.
 Ten Missouri teens have gone on to compete at Miss USA, although only eight as Miss Missouri USA.
 The other two represented Kansas, another Vanbros state.

 Two notable Miss Missouri Teen USAs (who first both later won the title Miss Missouri USA) are Larissa Meek and Melana Scantlin, who appeared on the reality TV show Average Joe, another one is Brenda Smith-Lezama who represent Panama in Miss Universe 2021.

-Mailyn Marsh of Ozark was crowned Miss Missouri Teen USA 2025 on May 11, 2025 at The Mansion Theater for the Performing Arts in Branson, Missouri.
-She represented Missouri for the title of Miss Teen USA 2025, and subsequently won the title.
+Vegas Turner of Springfield was crowned Miss Missouri Teen USA on May 10, 2026, at The Mansion Theater for the Performing Arts in Branson, Missouri.
+She will represent Missouri at Miss Teen USA 2026.